Young 'n' Russian

 "Young 'n' Russian" is a song by British pop band the Korgis from their self-titled debut studio album.
 It was released as the band's debut single in February 1979 and, following the UK top 20 success of "If I Had You", was re-issued as a single again in October 1979.
 The song was written by Andy Davis, James Warren, and Jakki Ridlington, and was produced by Davis and Warren.

 Background

 "Young 'n' Russian" was inspired by the Cold War.
 The song was written while sitting on the lawn in front of the Royal Crescent in Bath, England.
+The Korgis (Andy Davis and James Warren) co-wrote the song with one of Davis's friends, Jakki Ridlington.
+Warren recalled to The Strange Brew Podcast in 2025 that the song was "an unusual, experimental track [with] good lyrics" and was "quite different to the more melodic stuff we did afterwards".

 Release

 "Young 'n' Russian" was released in the UK on 16 February 1979, but it failed to chart.
 It was the first release on the new independent label Rialto, which was launched by Nick and Tim Heath.
 Speaking of the song's limited success, James Warren told the Liverpool Echo in 1979, "Our first single never got any real airplay, so, consequently, nobody has ever heard of it, which is a pity really, because I'm convinced it's a good song."

 Following the UK top 20 success of "If I Had You" in the summer of 1979, "Young 'n' Russian" was reissued in October 1979.
 It once again failed to enter the UK Singles Chart, but did gain radio airplay and reached number 59 on Record Business magazine's Airplay Guide Top 100 chart.
 The reissue's release date was originally delayed after Rialto decided to terminate its licensing agreement with Decca Records.
 A new deal for pressing and distribution with quickly signed with Pye Records and "Young 'n' Russian" was released as the first Rialto single under the new agreement.